-Raised in Vermillion, Maggie attended the University of South Dakota when tuition was $99 a semester.
-After a 2-year stint in New York City, she landed in the Washington, DC, suburbs, finally finding her calling as an editor.
-After 40 years, Maggie returned to Vermillion with all sorts of high-falutin’ ideas about green living.
-She joined the Sierra Club to help advocate for a trail along our magnificent Missouri River — and that's in the beginning stages in 2016.
-Maggie organized several summer film series and hikes for the public and jumped on the Earth Days bandwagon when it came through town.
+I was raised in Vermillion and attended the University of South Dakota when tuition was $99 a semester!
+After a 2-year stint in New York City, I landed in the Washington, DC, suburbs, finally finding my calling as an editor.
+After 40 years, I returned to Vermillion with all sorts of high-falutin’ ideas about green living.
+I joined the Sierra Club to help advocate for a trail along our magnificent National Park —the Missouri River — and that's now happening.
+I organized several summer film series and hikes for the public and jumped on the Earth Days bandwagon when it came through town.
 Supporting Greening Vermillion was the next logical step.

-Jenny Fierro is an Instructor of Earth Sciences at USD, where she teaches introductory geology labs.
-Her additional interests include the geology and environment of the coast and nearshore, particularly where human needs and policy overlap with coastal change.
-Growing up in the Shenandoah Valley of Virginia, she inherited a deep regard for stewardship of natural places.
-Now settled in Vermillion, she is looking forward to living that value by helping Vermillion grow in a green way.
+I’m an Instructor of Earth Sciences at USD, where I teach introductory geology labs.
+Other interests include the geology and environment of the coast and nearshore, particularly where human needs and policy overlap with coastal change.
+Growing up in the Shenandoah Valley of Virginia, I inherited a deep regard for stewardship of natural places.
+Now settled in Vermillion, I am looking forward to living that value by helping Vermillion grow in a green way.

 I live in Vermillion, South Dakota.
 I grew up on my parents' farm outside of Hubbard, Nebraska, located across the Vermillion bridge.
 I am currently a full-time nurse practitioner graduate student at Mount Marty University in Yankton.
 I look forward to returning to the workforce during the summer of 2021.
 My interests include gardening, helping the pollinators, and having time with my family and dog.